trimcore/scada/README.md

 ## About

 TRIM CORE SCADA Software provides scalable stable transparent high-performance general runtime environment for industrial and telecommunication processes.
-It's a base software for specialized communication solutions.
+It's a base software for our specialized communication solutions.

 * [Detailed documentation...](doc)